tytydraco/yessleep/out/The_creep_was_in_my_backyard.md

 The cops wouldn't have saved us, the showerhead turned all the way to hot water and a dumb kitchen knife maybe would've.

-There's no conclusion to this story, I have no idea who the guy was, who else he's traumatised, and just have a general horrific ideas of his intentions.
+There's no conclusion to this story, I have no idea who the guy was, who else he's traumatised, and just have a general horrific idea of his intentions.

 This probably isn't as scary and well-written as other stories on this subreddit, also cauz my memory is kind of fuzzy, but it is very real.
 I'd put a pet tax below if I could, but rest assured, Millie hasn't been traumatised by this event in the slightest (unlike me lol), I truly believe she's saved our lives that night and it's the only time in hers that she's ever behaved like the shepherd breeds she descends from.